-During fiscal year 2019, the District entered into a lease-purchase agreement for the construction/improvement of the central office/district event center.
-The lease agreement provided for cash payments which were recorded as an other financing source, inception of capital lease.
+During fiscal year 2019, the District entered into a finance purchase agreement for the construction/improvement of the central office/district event center.
+The finance purchase agreement provided for cash payments which were recorded as an other financing source, inception of capital lease.
 Future expenditures will be recorded in the building capital projects fund.